RituRaniGithub/EmployeeAttritionEDA/README.md

 ###### Project Overview:

-The project will utilize SQL queries to explore the dataset and analyze employee attrition patterns.
+The project utilizes SQL queries to explore the dataset and analyze employee attrition patterns.
 Key objectives include:

-Analyzing the attrition rate based on various employee attributes.
+- Analyzing the attrition rate based on various employee attributes.
-Identifying departments and job roles with the highest attrition rates.
+- Identifying departments and job roles with the highest attrition rates.
-Examining the relationship between job satisfaction and attrition.
+- Examining the relationship between job satisfaction and attrition.
-Investigating the impact of work-life balance on employee attrition.
+- Investigating the impact of work-life balance on employee attrition.
-Exploring the average years of service before employee attrition.
+- Exploring the average years of service before employee attrition.